noetinger/constructor-word-guess/README.md

 # constructor-word-guess
-This is a hangman-style game that is played entirely in the command line using constructors.
+This is a Hangman-style game that is played entirely in the command line using prompts and constructors.

-Screenshots are located here:
+Screenshots are located here: https://github.com/noetinger/constructor-word-guess/tree/master/screenshots

 #Syntax Used
 * JavaScript